 The ecommerce explosion of 2020 was quite the wake-up call for warehouse operations teams.
 Online ordering permanently switched into turbo mode, with peak season bringing an additional $183 billion in U.S. e-commerce spending—the equivalent of an extra holiday season in the same year—according to the 2021 Adobe Digital Economy Index.

 Great for the business; but for the person managing a warehouse run on tribal knowledge, spreadsheets, or ERP systems, the “new normal” feels like Black Friday every day, all year long.

 This dramatic shift in buying underscores the reality that modern commerce is growing faster than most warehouse operations were ever built to handle.
 Many companies face a record number of orders flowing in but lack the operational agility to convert that volume into sustainable growth.
 Conquering the uphill battles of modern supply chains requires breaking free from slow or siloed processes that are holding growth hostage.

 Warehouses need a more practical inventory management approach that doesn’t force operational wildfires to get orders fulfilled “at all costs”.
 The days of adding more humans, paying more overtime, absorbing high shipping costs for rush orders, or simply losing the sale because of execution problems—are over.

 Let’s look at why and how companies are making cloud-based warehouse management systems an essential part of their growth strategy.

-These solutions drive long-term value through productivity, cost reduction, accuracy and reduction of human error, speed and agility, enterprise visibility and massive throughput improvements.
+These solutions drive long-term value through productivity, cost reduction, accuracy and reduction of human error, speed and agility, enterprise visibility, and massive throughput improvements.

-What is WMS software?
+What is a cloud-based WMS system?

 - Receiving, put-away, stock locating